Once upon a time, I had a romance straight out of a romantic comedy. I'll set the scene for you...

-Tam remembers the evening clearly.
-It was one of those late summer evenings in New England, where the sun is still out.
+It was one of those late summer evenings in New England where the sun was still out.
 The day was warm, but the evening chill foreshadows the autumn season coming around the corner.
-As she walked along the brick-paved sidewalk, with freshly-painted colonial houses with shutters and an umbrella of elm trees on each side, she heard a voice, “Hey, Tam.”
+As I walked along the brick-paved path between colonial houses and an umbrella of elm trees, I heard a voice, “Hey, Tam.”

-It can be useful to have a third object—whether it’s a poem, a story, an image, or a metaphor—to reflect on deeper questions.
-It’s often through indirection, not confrontation, that one’s inner truths come to light.
-As Parker Palmer, a teacher and Quaker, once wrote: “Mediated by a third thing, truth can emerge from, and return to, our awareness at whatever pace and depth we are able to handle.”
+As we know, this is hard.
+And sometimes, it can help to use a third object to reflect on the more nuanced questions.
+As one of my favorite Quaker teachers, Parker Palmer, once wrote: “Mediated by a third thing, the truth can emerge from, and return to, our awareness at whatever pace and depth we are able to handle.”

-We’ve pulled five cards that we believe to be representative of critical points on a remote worker's journey.
+I've pulled five cards that represent critical points on a remote worker's journey.
 Take a moment to look at the card and description, and then reflect on the associated questions.
-If you occasionally lean on the woo-woo or spiritual side and have Tarot cards laying around, feel free to pull more if so inclined!

 What did you want to be when you grew up?